grouparoo/grouparoo/core/README.md

 # Getting Started

 1. Create a new project with a `package.json` file like the one below.
 Grouparoo is a [node.js](https://nodejs.org/) project, and we use NPM to manage our dependencies.
 Grouparoo also required the Postgres and Redis databases.
-On OSX, these can be installed bia [Homebrew](https://brew.sh/).
+On OSX, these can be installed via [Homebrew](https://brew.sh/).

 ```json
 {